4 - 5

 For perspective, across the lake from the trail, the 12,600-foot peak of Mount Moran stands a full mile above where you'll be running.

-The best time to visit the loop is between May and October.
+It's also the 4th highest peak in the Tetons!
+The best time of year to enjoy this hike is between May and October.

 A large paved parking lot at the trailhead is suitable for larger vehicles, including RVs and trailers.

 Seasonal restrooms are also available.

 Sources: https://en.wikipedia.org/wiki/Leigh_Lake http://www.tetonhikingtrails.com/leigh-lake.htm